 by Shawn Regan

 This week, Stossel will be dedicating an entire show to the subject of property rights.
 The show will discuss the role of property rights in Native American societies, in promoting prosperity in the developing world, and how they saved the American bison.
 PERC executive director Terry Anderson will appear, as well as PERC fellow Brian Yablonski.
-Be sure to tune in to STOSSEL on the Fox Business Network on Thursday at 9 PM EST. It will be rebroadcast at midnight on Thursday, Saturday at 9 PM and midnight, and Sunday at 9 PM (all times eastern).
+Be sure to tune in to STOSSEL on the Fox Business Network on Thursday at 9 PM EST.

 Watch a preview of the show here.